DOT Post Accident Drug Testing Simplified

 6) Follow up with your testing partner or the testing facility to make sure that you get the results as soon as possible.

 7) You can share the outcome of the tests with your insurance company.
-But, don’t share the actual results with anoyone due to privacy laws and HIPPA.
+But, don’t share the actual results with anyone due to privacy laws and HIPPA.

-8) If you’re unable to meet the required DOT post accident drug testing time line or DOT alcohol testing timeline, document your efforts and the reasons well.
+8) If you’re unable to meet the post accident DOT drug testing requirements or DOT alcohol testing timeline, document your efforts and the reasons well.

 9) Consider testing drivers after involvement in any crash, regardless of citation.